AaronBenDaniel/AaronBenDanielWebsite/content/projects.md

 {{< youtube OuZklNt7EmY >}}

 Near the end of my sophomore year in the Robotics & Engineering shop, I wanted to learn more about our Tormach PCNC 1100 4th axis extension.
 I decided that I wanted to mill a complex 3D object and settled on a portrait bust of a human head.
-This project is (as of June 2024) the most complex 4th-axis milling project in the shop.

 ## Machinist's Jack